tbirdso/holohub/applications/volume_rendering_xr/README.md

 Review the [HoloHub README document](/README.md#prerequisites) for supported platforms and software requirements.

-The application supports x86_64 or IGX dGPU platforms.
-IGX iGPU, AGX, and RHEL platforms are not fully tested at this time.
+The Holoscan application supports x86_64 or IGX dGPU platforms.

+### XR Device

+The Holoscan SDK application may be run with any valid OpenXR runtime.
+We provide instructions below for the Magic Leap 2 and Apple Vision Pro head-mounted displays.

 #### Magic Leap 2 Device